-"Policy Committee" means the body created by this Agreement to approve the budget for the Consortium, to develop cooperative approaches regarding area wide broadband construction and operation and the concerns of each Party and to perform such other functions as are set forth in this Agreement.
+- | "Policy Committee" means the body created by this Agreement to approve the budget for the Consortium, to develop cooperative approaches regarding area wide broadband construction

-"Program" or "Project" means the design, construction, and operation of a fiber optic system in Champaign-Urbana and adjacent areas designed and operated to serve underserved, and vulnerable populations as required by the Federal Construction Grant.

-"System" means a series of fiber optic rings constructed as an open network, and including all fiber connections to the rings and to any premises constructed, operated by, or controlled by the Consortium.

-"Technical Committee" means the body created by this Agreement to provide technical advice and recommendations to the Policy Committee.
+- and operation and the concerns of each Partyparty and to perform such other functions as are set forth in this Agreement. - "Program" or "Project" means the design, construction, and operation of a fiber optic system in Champaign-Urbana and adjacent areas designed and operated to serve underserved, unserved and vulnerable populations as required by the Federal Construction Grant. - "System" means a series of fiber optic rings constructed as an open network, and including all fiber connections to the rings and to any premises constructed, operated by, or controlled by the Consortium. - | "Technical Committee" means the body created by this Agreement to provide technical advice and recommendations to the Policy Committee. - "UC2B funds" means all resources of UC2B, including but not limited to the Federal and State Construction Grants, contributions of the parties and contributions of third parties.

-"Transfer" means the conveyance of rights to use and/or to access the System.
-In the case of other Consortium assets, "transfer" means the alienation and/or assignment of such rights or liabilities as the case may be.